tmiguelf/logger/README.md

  * p_message - Is the user message

 Regardless of which of the methods used, the "thread id" and "Date and time" are always captured automatically, and cannot be customized (always captured internally).
-"Date and time" is always in UTC.
+"Date and time" are always in UTC.

 Note: It is not required for the user to provide a new line at the end of the log.
 By convention a new line is implicit per each call to the log (please see Service management interface for more details).

 ### Streaming capabilities
 The data types that can be passed to the logger are endless.\
-Anything that has a defined core::toPrint adapter (from the CoreLib library) can be streamed by default, this includes user defined types.
+Anything that has a defined core::toPrint adapter (from the CoreLib library) can be streamed by default without any extra enhancements, this includes user defined types.
-Or pass any adapter compatible with core::toPrint for any custom format.
+Or you can pass any adapter compatible with core::toPrint for any custom format.

 ## Service management interface
-What happens to a generated log once dispatched can be controlled by the management interface.
+What happens to a generated log once it's dispatched can be controlled by the management interface.
 This interface can be accessed by including the header `Logger_service.hpp`.

 At the start of a program, nothing happens to any dispatched logs.
 This is because there's nowhere that has been defined for the logs to go.